MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Current storage (GB)** - Displays the latest hourly point in time storage in GB used by capacity.

 * **Billed storage (GB)** - Displays the storage in GB that is billed for selected capacity.
+Billed storage for a given hour is actual storage divided by number of hours in that month.

 >[!NOTE]
->Billed storage can be less than the current storage.
-Current storage is latest point in time storage usage and cumulative billed storage calculated at hour level.
+>Billed storage can be less than current storage.
+If the capacity had less storage usage at the start of reporting period, billed storage would be less than current storage.

 >[!NOTE]
 >Current storage may display a zero value.
 This could occur if the workspaces have not yet begun reporting data for that specific hour.